wtRinaldi/portfolio/content/experience.md

 ::

 ::Paragraph
-Contracted as a Udacity mentor & reviewer having reviewed over 2100 projects and recognized as a high performer
+Contracted as a Udacity mentor & reviewer having reviewed over 2100 projects and recognized as a high performer.
 ::

 ::ContentH2